klaudhaus/lit-up/README.md

   <button @click=${up(someUpdate)}>Click Me</button>
 ```

+##### Named parameter in `view`

-The other alternative is to pass `up` through the application view functions as needed.
+Another alternative is to pass `up` through the application view functions as needed.
 This produces components that are more reusable and removes circular dependencies.

 ```js
 \\ myApp.js